CliMA/Oceananigans.jl/docs/src/grids.md

 ### Specifying the size of the grid

 The `size` is a `Tuple` that specifes the number of grid points in each direction.
-The number of tuple elements corresponds to the number of dimensions that are not `Flat`, so for the first example `size` has three elements.
+The number of tuple elements corresponds to the number of dimensions that are not `Flat`.

 #### The halo size

 An additional keyword argument `halo` allows us to set the number of "halo cells" that surround the core "interior" grid.
-In the first few examples, we did not provide `halo`, so that it took its default value of `halo = (3, 3, 3)`.
+The default is `halo = (3, 3, 3)`.
 But we can change the halo size, for example,

 ```jldoctest grids